Fife Council is developing ‘Climate Fife’ a Sustainable Energy and Climate Action Plan (SECAP)

 - Climate friendly, having transformed the economy, infrastructure, land use and energy system to decarbonise how we live;

 - Climate ready, with plans and projects to increase the resilience of Fife communities and the economy to help minimise the impacts from unavoidable climate change; and

 - Climate just, ensuring that all Fifers and the Fife environment can benefit from this transition.

-A consultation on the draft Climate Fife Plan is taking place from 28 October – 9 December 2019.
+The Climate Fife plan was approved by Fife Council’s Environment and Protective Services Committee on 6 February 2020.
 The Strategic Environmental Assessment (SEA) Environmental Report assesses any significant environmental effects and mitigation of the proposed draft Climate Fife Plan.
 These documents can be accessed via the following links.